sealvault/sealvault/website/src/dev-docs/design/backup.md

 backups for their device, their local keychain and all app data including the [SealVault database](./data.md) gets backed up as part of that.
-However, items stored on the local keychain can be only restored on the same device as their encryption key is tangled with the root key in the device's hardware security module.[^0] Since the [SK-KEK](./data.md#secret-key-encryption-keys) is stored on the local keychain, this means a user will be **only able to restore SealVault to full functionality from an iCloud device backup on the same device
+However, items stored on the local keychain can be only restored on the same device as their encryption key is tangled with the root key of the device's hardware security module.[^0] Since the [SK-KEK](./data.md#secret-key-encryption-keys) is stored on the local keychain, this means a user will be **only able to restore SealVault to full functionality from an iCloud device backup on the same device